 At one social event, upperclass teammates organized a "keg race" where underage freshmen players were challenged to drink a large amount of beer in a competition against each other.
 The freshmen were also tied together in a circle and some even threw up.

-The Cornell Chronicle reports that all fall lacrosse matches were canceled after the school investigated the hazing claims.
+that all fall lacrosse matches were canceled after the school investigated the hazing claims.

 The team will be allowed to train and practice, per Cornellâ??s sanction guidelines.